 He was right.
 And she knew it, had known it, for some time.
-It wasn't something she had seen coming.
-She and Doggett had not hit it off at first.
-She had been hostile and he had been arrogant.
+It wasn't something she'd seen coming.
+She and Doggett hadn't hit it off at first.
+She'd been hostile and he'd been arrogant.
 She would never have expected them to begin to work together so well, to forge a partnership out of what had been an arrangement destined to fail, if only Doggett had played by Kersh's rules.

 Doggett.
 She felt the guilt again.
-He had been good to her.
+He'd been good to her.
 Had protected her even when he didn't understand why she asked it.
-And he had helped her find Mulder.
+And he'd helped her find Mulder.
 It was like that old movie.